kakao/buffalo/benchmark/README.md

   - Buffalo
     - `compute_loss_on_training=False`
   - Implicit
-    - `dtype=np.float32 verify_negative_samples=True calculate_training_loss=False`
+    - `dtype=np.float32, verify_negative_samples=True, calculate_training_loss=False`
   - LightFM
-    - `loss=bpr max_sampled=1`
+    - `loss=bpr, max_sampled=1`
   - QMF
-    - `num_negative_samples=1 eval_num_neg=0`
+    - `num_negative_samples=1, eval_num_neg=0`

-Implicit also provides GPU accelerator mode for BPRMF, but buffalo didn't.
+Implicit also provides GPU accelerator mode for BPRMF, but buffalo does not.
 Implicit-gpu run much faster than buffalo.
 We plan to add GPU accelerator feature on BPRMF in the near future, so we will update the benchmarks afterwards.

 ## KakaoBrunch12M